 The proportion of green energy in Taiwan's power supply is projected to increase from 4.8% in 2016 to 20% by 2025.
 Solar power and wind power are the focus of green energy investments.
-The twoyear solar power promotion program, the green energy rooftop public participation program, the fouryear wind power promotion program and the 2020 Photovoltaic Standards Project are all driving the growth of green energy industries in Taiwan.
-Installed capacity of photovoltaic systems is expected to reach 20GW by 2025, and 6.9GW for wind power.
+The two-year solar power promotion program, the green energy rooftop public participation program, and the four-year wind power promotion program are all driving the growth of green energy industries in Taiwan.
+The 2020 target of 6.5 GW photovoltaic capacity has stimulated the development of related industries in Taiwan, and PV is expected to continue driving the development of related industries in Taiwan.
+By 2025, solar power is projected to account for 20GW of cumulative installed capacity, and wind power for 6.9GW of installed capacity.